lugu/toner_chip_reset/README.md

 In order to reuse this kind of toner, there are two aspects:

-1. refill the toner with ink
+1. refill the toner with ink (if needed)
-2. replace the toner chip
+2. reset the toner chip (or replace it)

 There is plenty of information about how to re-fill a toner, so i would just point to [this documents from uni-kit.com](www.uni-kit.com/pdf/tonerrefillinstructions.pdf).